Summary

-Role: UX Designer (end-to-end: research, ideation, prototyping, testing)
+Role: UI/UX Designer ( research, ideation, prototyping )

 Ignored reminders: even with fitness notifications, users often default to passive habits like watching TV instead of exercising.